 Did you know that?

-At Fanaria tavern have sat to eat countless famous customers, such as: Thanassis Vengos , Eugenios Spatharis, Antonis Samaras, Haris Alexiou, George Dalaras, Melina Mercouri, Terry Savalas, Stelios Mainas, Katia Dandoulaki, Panos Mouzourakis.
+Countless famous customers came to eat at Fanaria tavern, such as: Thanassis Veggos, Eugenios Spatharis, Antonis Samaras, Haris Alexiou, George Dalaras, Melina Mercouri, Terry Savalas, Stelios Mainas, Katia Dandoulaki, Panos Mouzourakis.

 Take-away, Dessert, WiFi